deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Webservice configuration
 ========================

 This chapter describes the deegree webservices configuration files.
 You can access this configuration level by clicking on the **web services** link in the administration console.
-The configuration files are located in the **services/** subdirectory of the active deegree workspace directory.
+The corresponding configuration files are located in the ``services/`` subdirectory of the active deegree workspace directory.

 .. figure:: images/workspace-overview-services.png
    :figwidth: 80%